ananay-sethi/CIERA_DSFP_2024/web_based_particle_vis/README.md

 ## Exercise

-1. Download/generate/use your own data that has x,y,z and other attributes
+1. Download/generate/use your own data that has x,y,z and other attributes.
-	- Suggestion: Gaia data (e.g., for a galactic open cluster)
+	- *Suggestion:* Gaia data (e.g., for a galactic open cluster)
-2. Ingest this into Firefly and explore it in a Jupyter notebook
+2. Ingest this into Firefly and explore it in a Jupyter notebook.
-	- Make sure to include attributes to color/filter by
+	- Make sure to include attributes to color/filter by.
-4. Use the (new) data selection tool to select a portion of your data using Firefly
+4. Use the (new) data selection tool to select a portion of your data using Firefly.
 5. Create a plot of these selected data using Python.
 6. Share the result with us!